 While advertising on Amazon, PPC is an essential part of the selling process.
 Managing your PPC campaigns can seem like a daunting task which is why you need the right Amazon PPC tools in place.
 These tools help you reduce your ACoS and control your ad budget with the help of AI-based algorithms.

-One of the ways you can reduce your ad spend is by implementing dayparting.
+One of the ways you can reduce your ad spend is by implementing Amazon dayparting.
 What does this mean?
 This basically means you can schedule your campaigns to run at specific times of the day, usually during the hours that have high traffic so that you have the chance of making the most sales at optimal costs.

 While advertising products on Amazon, you have to be smart with which products from your catalog you’re going to promote.
 The components of a product listing have a key role to play.
 The product images used the pricing, reviews and ratings, title, bullet points, and description.